-- In 1988, I won a national essay competition – I can’t remember what the theme was.
+- In 1988, I won a national essay competition with the help of a cheap writing tutoring service – I can’t remember what the theme was.
 I travelled to Lagos to receive my prize.
 All I could think of was my new school bag with its cream and pastel flowers which my mom bought me from Laura Ashley.

 My highlights of those years are interspersed with my absolute favorite things from that ‘era’.
 Everything from play to play.